 If you can’t find one, you can order a urinary MMA test from Dr. Eric Norman, founder of the test.
 The uMMA test is even better than the serum MMA test, because B12 deficiency patients with neurological damage excrete significantly more uMMA than those without damage.
 Therefore, uMMA tests can predict one’s path toward permanent neurological impairments.
 The test has a whopping 99% accuracy, making it confirmatory.

-Keep in mind, if you have kidney disease you may get false high levels with the serum MMA test, or false low levels with the uMMA test.
-This is because it’s the kidneys’ job to excrete the MMA in the urine.
-If they don’t function correctly, MMA may accumulate in your blood.
-Serum MMA levels may also be high in patients with thyroid disease or bacterial overgrowth in the small intestine.
-It may also be high in pregnant women or infants suffering from a rare genetic disease called methylmalonic acidemia.
+Keep in mind, if you have kidney disease you may get falsely high results from the serum MMA test, or falsely low results from the uMMA test.
+This happens because the kidneys are responsible for excreting MMA in the urine, and if they aren’t functioning properly, MMA can accumulate in your blood.
+Serum MMA levels may also be elevated in patients with thyroid disease, bacterial overgrowth in the small intestine, pregnant women, or infants with a rare genetic disorder called methylmalonic acidemia.

-However, if your uMMA levels are high, you probably suffer from B12 deficiency.
-This is as confirmatory as a vitamin B12 deficiency test can get.
+However, if your uMMA levels are high, it’s highly likely that you have a B12 deficiency.
+This is about as confirmatory as any B12 deficiency test can be.

 Holotranscobalamin (HoloTC)

 Another useful test is the holotranscobalamin (holoTC) test, which only records the active form of B12 in the blood.
-Available at Viapath.
-This test should be a first-line diagnostic tool.
 Low levels may indicate B12 depletion at the cellular level.
+There are often large gaps between total and active B12 levels in the blood.

 Homocysteine

-Another useful tool to help assess your true B12 status is to measure total homocysteine (tHcy).
-Methyl B12 is needed as a co-factor to convert homocysteine back into methionine.
-If you have normal B12 values, but high homocysteine levels, this may point to a deficiency or problem utilizing methyl B12.
-However, high homocysteine levels can also be the result of low B6, folate, renal failure or hypothyroidism.
+Another test to help assess true B12 status is homocysteine (tHcy).
+The body uses methyl B12 as a co-factor to convert homocysteine back into methionine, and if you have normal B12 levels but high homocysteine, this may be due to a B12 deficiency.
+Although, high tHcy could also be the result of low B6, folate, renal failure, or hypothyroidism.

-The above tests will help you get a correct diagnosis.
-We also recommend to test for folate and ferritin (iron storage), and do a full blood count, because B12 and folate need each other, and optimal levels of iron are just as important as optimal B12 levels.
+The above tests can help you get a correct diagnosis.
+We also recommend to test for folate and ferritin (iron storage), and do a full blood count.
+Vitamin B12 and folate need each other, and optimal levels of iron are just as important as optimal B12 levels.

 Rely On Symptoms